Camille Cosby: Philanthropy

 Cosby's history of philanthropy includes donations to schools and educational foundations.
 Her philanthropic memberships include Operation PUSH, The United Negro College Fund, the Southern Christian Leadership Conference, the National Council of Negro Women, and Jesse Jackson's National Rainbow Coalition.

 Beginning at the start of the 1980s, Cosby and her husband donated $100,000 to Central State University (CSU), a historically black university in Ohio, with a second gift of $325,000 in 1987.
 In September 1989, CSU held the "Camille and Bill Cosby Cleveland Football Classic" in honor of their contributions to the school.

 In January 1987, the Cosbys donated $1.3 million to Fisk University.
-In November 1988, they donated $20 million to Atlanta's Spelman College, a women's college with a predominantly Black enrollment.
+In November 1988, they donated $20 million to Atlanta's Spelman College, a top Historically Black women's college.
 According to The New York Times, the gift was the largest donation to a black college in American history.
-The college has since named the five-story 92,000 square foot Camille Olivia Hanks Cosby Academic Center after her as well as designating a Camille Cosby Day.
+The college has since named the five-story 92,000-square-foot Camille Olivia Hanks Cosby Academic Center after her, as well as designating a Camille Cosby Day.
 A few months after the Spelman donation, Cosby and her husband donated $800,000 to Meharry Medical College and $750,000 to Bethune-Cookman University.

 In July 1992, during a gala held at the Metropolitan Museum of Art, the National Coalition of 100 Black Women awarded Cosby the Candace Award, a recognition of minority women who have made valuable contributions to their communities.
 In April 2005, Cosby donated $2 million to St. Frances Academy, a Black Catholic high school in Baltimore.
-Because of the donation, the school could endow sixteen scholarships in Cosby's name.
+Because of the donation, the school could endow 16 scholarships in Cosby's name.